 - Custom attributes (create as needed)These attributes will be available in your application's ID tokens after successful authentication.

 This is the most critical phase.
-You have two options for migrating users.
+You have two main approaches for migrating users.
 For detailed technical implementation, see Microsoft's user migration guide.

 Best for: Smaller user bases, low-frequency apps

-- Export users from Azure AD B2C using Microsoft Graph API
+- Export users from Azure AD B2C to blob storage in batches (handles Graph API throttling)

-- Import users into Entra External ID with random passwords
+- Import users from blob storage into Entra External ID with random passwords

 - Enable Self-Service Password Reset (SSPR) in your tenant